Colonial National Historical Park | TOUR STOP F: SURRENDER FIELD

 YORKTOWN BATTLEFIELD TOUR

 The field where the official surrender ceremony was held is still intact.
-From the parking area a paved path leads to an observation deck that allows you to look out over the field, for what that’s worth.
+From the parking area a paved path leads to an observation deck that allows you to look out over the field.
 There is an audio presentation about what took place—just push a button to start the narration.

 Surrender Field Trail Map (click to enlarge)